Michelle Obama says whites ‘still running’ away from minorities, immigrants

 “I can’t make people not afraid of black people,” she said, according to The Hill.
 “I don’t know what’s going on.
 I can’t explain what’s happening in your head.

 “I can’t make people not afraid of black people.
 I don’t know what’s going on.
-I can’t explain what’s happening in your head.
+I can’t explain what’s happening in your head."

 "But maybe if I show up every day as a human, a good human, doing wonderful things, loving my family, loving our kids, taking care of things that I care about — maybe, just maybe that work will pick away at the scabs of our discrimination.
 Maybe that will slowly unravel it.”